Rating: | 8.7 / 10 |

 There is also the Tempest pack range which is the women’s version of this pack

-Osprey Talon Pro 20 Men’s Pack
+Osprey Talon Pro 20 Men’s Pack, grey colour

 This review was done with product provided for testing by the Australian importer of Osprey Packs